 Penalty: $100 000.

-[Section 13 inserted by No. 5 of 2007 s.
+[Section 13 inserted: No. 5 of 2007 s.
 26.]

 13A.
 Gasfitting works and workers

-[(1) repealed]
+[(1) deleted]

 (2) A person who, otherwise than in a prescribed capacity, engages in any operation or carries out any work or process of a kind that is prescribed pursuant to this Act as being an operation, or work or process, of the nature of gasfitting, to which the regulations apply commits an offence unless he holds a certificate of competency, permit or authorisation granted under this Act and relevant to that operation or such work or process authorising him so to do.